Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ### My recommendation:
 * Turn it on if you have no Conditional Access Strategy designed or resources for configuration (yet):
 	* Consider that you have no option to exclude “[Emergency Access Accounts](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/))” from the security policies.
-	* Replace “security defaults” by configuring [equivalent policies](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults#conditional-access) in Azure AD Conditional Access as soon as possible, There are no excuses to postpone these steps after creation of the tenant.
+	* Replace “security defaults” by configuring [equivalent policies](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults#conditional-access) in Azure AD Conditional Access as soon as possible.
+There are no excuses to postpone these steps after creation of the tenant.
 	* Afterwards start working on a strategy for “Conditional Access” design for your organization: Microsoft released some good documentation about [common identity and device access policies](https://docs.microsoft.com/en-us/microsoft-365/enterprise/identity-access-policies).
 This could be an example and start to draft your own (custom) policies.
 * As soon you are using “Conditional Access Policies” this setting should be not relevant for you anymore.